- Hiring mistakes are not entirely uncommon in the recruitment field. In the case of executive mis-hires, the costs can overwhelming.

-But since the dawn of LinkedIn, a time when people can post their experience, accomplishments, contact information and skills online, the role of executive search firms have shifted since their job description now requires more versatility.
+But since the dawn of LinkedIn, a time when people can post their experience, accomplishments, contact information, and skills online, the role of executive search firms has shifted since their job description now requires more versatility.
 No longer are they limited to being the “guardians of introductions”.

 An executive search firm’s value does not rely on one simple element anymore.
 Now, the best executive search firms have to show strengths in different areas, and we are going to be discussing some of the qualities that the best executive search firms have in common.